ABIvan-Tech/abIvan-tech.github.io/index.md

 - Firebase for analytics
 - VCS via Bitbucket

-I am the main developer, QA tester.
+My role is a main developer, QA tester.
 Especially for fans of the game of "Pantomime / Charades" !!!
 This application is an online client of the word and phrase generator for the pantomime game "Charades", located at: http://cr.flexo.name, therefore, a fully functional application requires Internet access.
 A small database of words and phrases is built into the application, in case of temporary loss of the Internet.